3 observations after Sixers lose second straight preseason game to Celtics

 The 2023-24 Sixers’ first preseason game at Wells Fargo Center was relatively forgettable.

 The Sixers’ leading scorers were Kelly Oubre Jr. (18 points) and Tyrese Maxey (17 points).
-Celtics guard Payton Pritchard had a team-high 17 points.
+Boston guard Payton Pritchard had a team-high 17 points.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

 James Harden, Joel Embiid, Furkan Korkmaz and Danuel House Jr. were out for the Sixers.
-Boston’s Jaylen Brown and Jayson Tatum also sat.
+Celtics stars Jaylen Brown and Jayson Tatum also sat.

 The Sixers’ third of four preseason contests will be Monday night in Brooklyn against the Nets.
 Sixers head coach Nick Nurse said pregame it’s a fair expectation that the team would have all its players available for that game, though he joked he “wouldn’t put any money on it.”